Janis-Rullis-IT/pc-server/ubuntu/Drive-encrpytion/1-Install-ubuntu-on-encrypted-partitions/README.md

 This is done in the live USB env, **before** installing the OS.

-## Gparted
+## In Gparted
-> 250gb.
+> 250gb disk.
+Create a `gpt` partition table first.
+These are the correct partitions (not sure about swap). /efi and stuff is configured in the later installation step.

 * boot / Boot / 1 GB / prim / ext4
 * swap / Swap / 4 GB / prim / ext4
-* root / Root / 60 GB / prim / ext4 /dev/mapper/vgroot-lvroot
+* root / Root / 60 GB / prim / ext4 - will later mapped to `/dev/mapper/vgroot-lvroot`.
-* home / Home / 140> GB / prim / ext4 /dev/mapper/vghome-lvhome
+* home / Home / 140> GB / prim / ext4 - will later mapped to `/dev/mapper/vghome-lvhome`.

 ## Encrpypt